MasazI/gan_basic/README.md

 - 1dim_gaussian is GANs for one dimentional gaussian.
 - mnist is small DCGANs for mnist.
 - face is DCGANs for face images.
+- cifar10 is DCGANs for cifar10
+- Wassertstein GAN

 ---
 Copyright (c) 2017 Masahiro Imai